kotynskigft/sandbox/websocket/server-spring-reactive/README.md

+# How to run
 Run server locally: mvnw spring-boot:run

+## Notes
-Java code based partially on https://youtu.be/GlvyHIqT3K4
+Java code inspired by https://youtu.be/GlvyHIqT3K4

-Wondering what to use as base image? https://cleverbuilder.com/articles/java-docker-parent-image/
+BTW Wondering what to use as the base image for docker? https://cleverbuilder.com/articles/java-docker-parent-image/